clarerobb/stock-analysis/README.md

 |![Screen Shot 2022-06-17 at 5 25 18 PM](https://user-images.githubusercontent.com/106405775/174408528-2f566a15-58ad-41ee-8772-387fc3b75948.png)|![Screen Shot 2022-06-17 at 5 25 49 PM](https://user-images.githubusercontent.com/106405775/174408569-869fd6ce-27ff-49b8-93f5-6ada41e8428e.png)|

 ### Code Efficiency
-Instead of using a nested loop as shown below, the refactored code used the tickerIndex to analyze the data as shown below.
+Instead of using a nested loop, the refactored code used the tickerIndex to analyze the data as shown below.

       For i = 2 To RowCount